L3ad Solutions

 I Waited for Clients to Find Me.Then I Started Asking.

-When I launched L3ad Solutions, I thought the work would speak for itself.
-I built the site, optimized it, waited for inbound leads.
+When I launched the business, I thought the work would speak for itself.
+I built the site, optimized it, and waited for inbound leads.
 Three months in, I had zero paying clients.
 The silence was loud.

 Takeaway

-Worth trying: Make a list of 10 people who know your work or your character.
+Make a list of 10 people who know your work or your character.
 Call or message three of them this week.
 Tell them what you're building and ask if they know anyone who might benefit.
-Don't sell—just ask for introductions.
+Don't sell, just ask for an introduction.
+Your first clients live in that list.

 how to get your first client as a new business